The Dynamics of Wealth Distribution

-Another way of expressing is this is to note that, over the long term, the general rates of wages and interest tend to rise or fall together, relative to rent.
+Another way of expressing this is to note that, over the long term, the portions of aggregate wealth that go to wages and interest tends to rise or fall together, relative to rent.
 With respect to each other, wages and interest tend toward an equilibrium in which neither factor sustains an advantage.
-This is because labor and capital need each other in production.
+If labor can’t get enough capital, it will lose productivity, and therefore competitiveness.
+If capital can’t get into the hands of workers, it will go idle, and earn no return.
 Overall production will suffer if shortages of either labor or capital go unmet.
-However, labor and capital can do nothing without access to land.
+However, both labor and capital are helpless if they can’t get access to land.

 We must remember the key distinction between land and wealth.
-When this distinction is lost, as it often is in modern economics, great confusion ensues.
+When this distinction is lost (as it often is in mainstream economics), great confusion ensues.
 For example, if land and capital are considered together, we lose sight of the vital fact that rent varies inversely with interest.
 That is because the return to capital, like the return to labor, depends on the margin of production.
 When the opportunity at the margin diminishes, the return to both labor and capital decline, while rent increases.

 Here is how Henry George states Ricardo’s Law of Rent: “The rent of land is determined by the excess of its produce over that which the same application can secure from the least productive land in use” — or in other words, the margin of production.
 Thus, the Law of Rent is the basic law of wealth distribution in society.

 You might have noticed that the conditions of production at the “margin of cultivation” (simple farming and mining) are very different from those on the most valuable land (what goes on in, say, the Financial District).
 How can there be any such thing as “same application” of labor and capital”?